coldtype/coldtype/docs/index.rst

 `Coldtype` is a cross-platform library for programming and animating high-quality display typography with Python.

 Put another way: do you want to make graphics and animations with code?
-This is a good & strange way to do that.
+This is a good & idiosyncratic way to do that.

+🌋 **Disclaimer**: coldtype is alpha-quality software 🌋

 Here’s an example: